You are using an outdated browser. Please upgrade your browser to improve your experience.

 The main types of scams

 One of the simplest and most common forms of scams these days is bogus emails.
-They may appear to be from a reputable source – such as your bank, HMRC or Apple – and will usually have a call to action that requires you to click on a link.
+They may appear to be from a reputable source, such as your bank, HMRC or Apple.
+And they will usually have a call to action that requires you to click on a link.

 In the case of HMRC emails, they often tell you that there is a tax rebate waiting for you.
 Your bank may be contacting you to warn about fraud.
 Apple may be telling you that you need to reset the password on your iTunes account.